Bruce Henderson: Retirement

 Henderson stepped down from his role as the president and CEO of Boston Consulting Group in 1980.
 He was succeeded by Alan Zakon.
 By that time, he had grown BCG from a one-man-shop to a global firm with seven offices and 249 consultants.
 He continued as the chairman until 1985.
 He retired and went to Nashville, Tennessee, to teach at the Owen Graduate School of Management at Vanderbilt University.

 Death

-Henderson died at the age of 77, ten days after suffering a heart stroke at his home in Nashville in 1992.
+Henderson died at the age of 77, ten days after suffering a stroke at his home in Nashville in 1992.
 He was survived by his second wife, four children with his first wife, and seven grandchildren.

 A memorial service was held with an overflow of attendees at the Memorial Church at Harvard Yard, Cambridge, on December 11, 1992, amidst a blizzard.
 Speakers at the service included John S. Clarkson, then-president and chief executive officer of BCG, George Stalk, a senior vice president of BCG, and Alan Zakon, former BCG chairman.